nicnosis/iu-courses/j363/web-syllabus.md

 The instructor reserves the right to adjust your final grade based on effort, participation, or conduct.
 This is uncommon.

 ## Tentative Schedule
-A given class of students can differ widely in skills and teaching needs, so schedule is subject to change.

 |         | Dates                | Topic                             |
 |:--------|:---------------------|:----------------------------------|